patriciogonzalezvivo/eyeo16/README.md

 Note:
 She also was barely new to NYC.
 She was also open to chance... falling a path that brings her all the way from the other coast.
 We fall in love.
 We move together.
+We got married.
+All that in less than a year.

-We got married and now we have a kid.
+...and now we have a kid.

 --